August 8, 2025

 The two leading technologies for this are Redis and Memcached.
 They are in-memory key-value stores that sit between WordPress and your MySQL database.
 (InMotion Hosting, 2025).

-), it first checks the object cache.
+When WordPress requests data (e.g., site options or the result of a complex WP_Query), it first checks the object cache.
 If the data is found (a “cache hit”), it’s returned instantly from RAM, and no database query is ever made.
-If the data is not found (a “cache miss”), WordPress queries the database as usual, then stores the result in the object cache for the next request.
+If the data is not found (a “cache miss”), WordPress queries the database as usual, then stores the result in the object cache for the subsequent request.
 This can reduce database load by up to 95% on dynamic sites.
 (WP Farm).

 Proactive Bloat Prevention in wp-config.php